Jiwoong-Kang/Passkey-Dashboard/README.md

 ## What is this?

 Passkey Dashboard lets you search for any website and automatically check whether it supports passwordless login via Passkey.
-Results are shared across all users, building a growing community-powered list of passkey-supported and non-passkey sites.
+Results are shared across all users, building a growing community-powered list of native passkey sites, third-party passkey sites, and sites with no detected passkey support.

 ---